redis/redis-doc/topics/sentinel.md

 auto-discover mechanism implemented by Sentinel.
 All you need to do is to start the new Sentinel configured to monitor the currently active master.
-Within 10 seconds the Sentinel will acquire the list of other Sentinels and the set of slaves attached to the master.
+Within 10 seconds the Sentinel will acquire the list of other Sentinels and the set of replicas attached to the master.

 If you need to add multiple Sentinels at once, it is suggested to add it one after the other, waiting for all the other Sentinels to already know